 Hi!
-I’m Deven Rue, an illustrator and cartographer here at Rue Ink.
-Okay, technically, I’m everything at Rue Ink, from artist to webmistress.
+I’m Deven Rue, the illustrator and cartographer here at Rue Ink.
+Okay, technically, I’m everything here at Rue Ink, from artist to webmistress.

 I thought I’d update this page and go into a little bit more in detail about me, what I’m doing, and where I hope I’m heading.

 To really get to know me, you should follow my Twitter account or, if you’re a patron, you should join my Discord server.
 I’m active on there during every waking hour while I’m working and then some.
 There we can have private or group chats and even video or voice calls!
 You’ll also meet other adventurers who enjoy my art as well as some people from the RPG community who I’m honored to call friends.